ndwinton/shipkin-html-epub/README.md

 java -jar build/libs/shipkin-html-epub-0.1.jar core-spring-course-1.10.0.zip 'Core Spring'
 ```

-If all goes well this will create a `work` directory (deleting
+If all goes well this will create a `build/epub` directory (deleting
 any existing contents if the directory already exists).
 Within it will be an ePub file with the same name as the zip
 file and an `.epub` extension.